jfer1893/cli-tool/README.md

 		Continuously query URLs based on an interval - for a demo propose it's configured for 5 requests in an interval of 5 seconds each! it will continuously get the urls configured in the app and save to a file named "urls.txt" "live output"
-		Continuously query URLs based on an interval - for a demo propose it's configured for 5 requests in an interval of 5 seconds each! it will continuously get the urls configured in the app and save to a file named "urls.txt" and show it in the console "live output https:\\www.example.com"
+		Continuously query URLs based in the intervald defined it will continuously get the urls configured in the app and save to a file named "urls.txt" and show it in the console "live output https:\\www.example.com"
-		will get the urls configured in the app and add to the list the URL provided it will be stored to a file named "urls.txt" and show it in the console
+		will get the urls configured in the app and add to the list the URL provided it will be stored to a file named "urls.txt" and show it in the console.

 ### HISTORY
 Display data gathered in the datastore.